Powered by Anthony Davis, hot Lakers visit Suns

 Davis hadn’t reached the 30-point mark prior to the current run but he is averaging 35 points a game during the span after outings of 37, 38 and 30 points.

-Davis also is averaging 17.3 rebounds during the stretch in which the Lakers are playing without LeBron James (adductor), who is expected to miss his fifth consecutive game.
+Davis also is averaging 17.3 rebounds during a stretch in which the Lakers are playing without LeBron James (adductor), who is listed as questionable for Tuesday and could miss his fifth consecutive game.

 Los Angeles coach Darvin Ham said the club will continue to be cautious with James.
 He sees no reason to rush things with the season not even 20 percent over.